espocrm/documentation/docs/extensions/project-management/projects.md

 ## Boards

 A Project Board defines board Columns for a Project.
 The *Board* field is mandatory in a Project.
-It can be assigned only when you create a Project.
+It can be set only when you create a Project.
 Multiple Projects can use the same Project Board.

 Each Column is mapped to a specific Status value.
 Multiple Columns can be mapped to the same status.
 For example, the *In Progress* and *Review* columns are mapped to the status *Started*.